zachchong/tp/docs/team/kieronoei.md

 ### Project: PressPal

-PressPal is a desktop address book application used for breaking news reporters using Software Engineering principles.
+PressPal is a desktop organisation book application used for breaking news reporters using Software Engineering principles.
 The user interacts with it using a CLI, and it has a GUI created with JavaFX.
 It is written in Java, and has about TBC kLoC.

 Given below are my contributions to the project.